 Data for research

-Obtaining data on the labour market
+Obtaining labour market data

-Definition and documentation of variables
+Definition of documentation of variables

 Data within other areas